 Risk Ratings List Protocol

-Our Safety & Security team maintains the travel risk ratings list for Harvard based on guidance from the U.S. State Department and other foreign ministries, our worldwide security consultants, and regional experts among Harvard’s faculty and staff.
+Our International Safety & Security team maintains the travel risk ratings list for Harvard based on guidance from the U.S. State Department and other foreign ministries, our worldwide security consultants, and regional experts among Harvard’s faculty and staff.

 Whereas the U.S. State Department and similar foreign affairs organizations base their ratings off of their own citizen’s business and tourist travel, Harvard’s ratings take into account the unique and diverse work and backgrounds of our students, faculty, and staff.